Our Services

 Published on: 12/18/2025

-Endometriosis surgery is a procedure—most often minimally invasive laparoscopy—used to confirm the condition and remove or destroy endometrial implants, adhesions, and ovarian cysts to relieve pain, restore anatomy, and improve fertility.
-Options range from diagnostic/therapeutic laparoscopy and robotic-assisted techniques to, in select cases, open surgery or hysterectomy, each with distinct benefits, risks, and recovery timelines.
-There are several factors to consider (severity, fertility goals, organ involvement, and recurrence prevention)—see the complete details below to choose the right next steps with your clinician.
+Endometriosis surgery is a procedure—most often minimally invasive laparoscopy—used to diagnose the condition and remove endometrial implants, adhesions, and ovarian cysts to relieve pelvic pain, restore anatomy, and improve fertility outcomes.
+Surgical options include diagnostic and therapeutic laparoscopy, robotic-assisted surgery, and, in select cases, open surgery or hysterectomy—each with distinct benefits, risks, and recovery timelines.
+Choosing the right approach depends on symptom severity, fertility goals, organ involvement, and recurrence prevention.

 Endometriosis surgery is a medical procedure used to diagnose, treat, and relieve symptoms of endometriosis—a condition in which tissue similar to the lining of the uterus (endometrium) grows outside the uterus.
 Surgery aims to remove or destroy endometrial implants, scar tissue, and adhesions, reduce pain, restore fertility, and improve quality of life.